 Some men find that if they think of something else during sex they can last longer.

-There aren’t any medications specifically approved to treat it.
-But sometimes, doctors find that medications used to treat other things can help.
+If none of these help enough, your doctor may talk with you about medication.While there aren’t any drugs specifically approved to treat PE, medicines used to treat other things may help in some cases.
 This is called an off-label use.

 Antidepressants: A side effect of some selective serotonin reuptake inhibitors (SSRIs) is delayed orgasm.
 But these medications also have side effects that include nausea and drowsiness.
 They also can throw a wet blanket on your desire to have sex.
 So, it’s possible you’re trading one problem for another.
 You and your doctor will decide what’s right for you.

 Tramadol: This is a pain reliever that can delay ejaculation.
 It may be prescribed if antidepressants don’t help.
 This medicine is addictive, so it may not be an option for you.

 Anesthetic creams or sprays:You put these on the head of your penis to make it less sensitive.
 Leave it on for about 30 minutes.
 It must be washed off before sex so you don’t lose your erection or cause loss of sensation for your partner.

 Premature Ejaculation Complications

 If your relationship is affected by PE, talking about the problem is an important first step.
 A relationship counselor or sex therapist may be able to help.